What is TDSP?

-Microsoft defines the relevant tasks and artifacts for many of these roles during each phase of the project lifecycle (Microsoft, 2020):
+Microsoft defines the relevant tasks and artifacts for many of the team roles during each phase of the project life cycle.

 Microsoft also provides standardized project documents such as project charters and data reports, infrastructure and resources for data science projects, and tools and utilities for project execution.
 The use of some of these artifacts is also mapped to the five phases.

 - Agile: Emphasizes the need for incremental deliverables.

 - Familiar: The product backlog, features, user stories, bugs, Git versioning, and sprint planning are familiar to those used to common software practices.